MT45/Windows-Sripts/README.md

 ```text
 C:\Windows\System32\powercfg.exe /setactive [POWER_GUID]
 ```
+> [!WARNING]
-Repalce what s in the brackets what you get from powercfg -list
+> Repalce what s in the brackets what you get from powercfg -list.

 ```cmd
 powercfg -list
 ```